colab-coop/colab-coop/src/blog/markdown/how-we-redesigned-colab-coop.md

 There were rough spots.
 Some weeks, some of us were more invested than others.
 Sometimes we questioned the investment and the value.

-It came down to this: clients want to see our real-life professionalism reflected on our site.
-As a distributed team, keeping everyone united and connected is a priority and we wanted to portray that sense of togetherness to clients and the online community.
+It came down to this: clients want to see our real-life professionalism reflected on our site. <a href="https://twitter.com/intent/tweet?via=colabcoop&url=http%3A%2F%2Fbit.ly%2F1zmkIh8&text=As%20a%20distributed%20team%2C%20keeping%20everyone%20united%20and%20connected%20is%20a%20priority.">As a distributed team, keeping everyone united and connected is a priority</a> and we wanted to portray that sense of togetherness to clients and the online community.

 ## Lessons learned